bilgino/angularforddd/README.md

 Although functional programming has gained a strong foothold in frontend development in recent years, a consistent object-oriented approach is better suited for Angular projects.
 Object-oriented design allows us to approach a more human-readable code base, where the UL
 (Ubiquitous language) can help to design a better taxonomy and complex data types.
-It's important to note, Angular embraces both programming paradigms (FP & OOP).
+It's important to note, that the Angular framework embraces both programming paradigms (FP & OOP).

 **» Applying SOLID principles**<br/>

 In object orientation the SOLID principles can help to make better design decisions (high cohesion and low coupling).
 Applying the Dependency
-Inversion Principle, we ensure that layers depend on abstraction as opposed to depending on concretion. => Programming to an Interface!
+Inversion Principle, we ensure that layers depend on abstraction as opposed to depending on concretion.
+(Programming to an Interface)

-For example, we provide the domain layer as an abstraction by using interfaces / type aliases.

 **» Applying cross-cutting concerns**<br/>